-Paramedic Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion, and preparing for or providing patient transport.
+ALS Care should be directed at continuing or establishing care, conducting a thorough patient assessment, stabilizing the patient's perfusion and preparing for or providing patient transport.

-- 1. Paramedic Care includes all components of A-EMT/EMT-I. - 1.
-METHYLPREDNISOLONE (Solu-Medrol): 125 mg IV. - 2.
+- 1. ALS Care includes all components of ILS Care. - 2.
+Benadryl: 50mg IV or IM for severe itching and/or hives. - 3.
 Contact the receiving hospital as soon as possible.